hartwigmedical/hmftools/virus-interpreter/README.md

 ### Reporting

 Every virus found by VIRUSBreakend is evaluated for reporting.
 For a virus to be reported, the following conditions need to be met:
+ - QC status of sample should not contains "FAIL"
  - The VIRUSBreakend QC status must not be `LOW_VIRAL_COVERAGE`
  - The virus should be present in the reporting db with the conditions for reporting
  - VIRUSBreakend must have found at least 1 integration site into the tumor DNA for "HPV", "MCV", "HBV" or "HHV-8"